 A hot topic, easy for making headlines, is breastfeeding in public.
 Though the truth is, mothers have been breastfeeding in public for centuries.

-I went to an exhibit of Dutch paintings at the Museum of Fine Arts (Boston) last week and saw plenty of breastfeeding women in the art work.
+I went to an exhibit of Dutch paintings at the Museum of Fine Arts in Boston and saw plenty of breastfeeding women in the art work.
 I thought ”This is what people would see in the normal course of their day and this is how people learned”.
 The babies and mothers in these scenes were doing all the same things babies and mothers are doing today.
 So my visit to the museum was similar to a home visit.